 Now that Seng Eng participates in the program, all of the school-aged children have the opportunity to study full time at a local school.
 Seng Eng earns $77 per month and two of her grandchildren work as seamstresses, earning an additional $2.25 per day.

 Currently, they spend more than they earn, so Seng Eng buys using credit and has an outstanding loan from a moneylender for the treatment of her two daughters when they were alive.
 She owes about $322.50.
-Seng Eng also has heart problems and previously had one heart attack.
-One of her grandchildren has a chronic throat infection.
-For treatment, she either buys medicine from the market store for $7 or seeks treatment with a private doctor when her family suffers from major illnesses.
-This service costs $47.
+Seng Eng also has heart problems and previously had a heart attack.